jabedhasan21/java-hello-world-with-maven/README.md

 This guide walks you through using Maven to build a simple Java project.

 ## What you’ll build
-You’ll create an application that provides the time of day and then build it with Maven
+You’ll create an application that provides the time of day and then build it with Mave

 ## What you’ll need
 + A favorite text editor or IDE